stibau/profile_card_component/README.md

 * How to use flexbox to stack divs on top of each other and align them
 * How create a circular image from a rectangular one
 * How to use flexbox justify-content: space-evenly

-### Continued development

-The mobile version of this page still needs to be developed

 ## Author